LTC Appeals

 ← Back to Blog

-If a police chief denied your LTC (License to Carry) application based on a misdemeanor conviction from years ago, you may have a path forward that most people don't know exists.
-The Massachusetts Firearms Licensing Review Board (FLRB) is a specialized appellate body that can overturn certain denials and restore your gun rights, even when a district court appeal might seem unlikely to succeed.
-Understanding how this board works, who qualifies, and what evidence you need to present can mean the difference between living under a permanent firearms restriction and reclaiming your constitutional rights.
+If a police chief denied your license to carry (LTC) application based on a low-level Massachusetts misdemeanor from years ago, the FLRB may be a path forward that most applicants do not know exists.
+Understanding how the board works, who qualifies, and what evidence you need to present can mean the difference between living under a permanent firearms restriction and clearing the way to apply again.

 What Is the Massachusetts Firearms Licensing Review Board?